Gozkybrain/Zefra-Trivia/README.md

-# 🎮 Zefra Trivia
+# 🎮 TriviB

-Zefra Trivia is a peer-to-peer (P2P) trivia game built with **Next.js, Firebase, Firestore, and OpenRouter AI**.
+Zefra TriviB is a peer-to-peer (P2P) trivia game built with **Next.js, Firebase, Firestore, and OpenRouter AI**.
 Players compete in real-time or asynchronously, staking in-app tokens that can be converted to real money via **Paystack**.

 ---